tulasiram58827/deepform/README.md

 ##### 2012 Training PDFs

 90% of the original PDFs from the Free the Files Project are available on DocumentCloud and can be recovered by running 'curl' on url = 'https://documentcloud.org/documents/' + slug + '.pdf'.
 These PDFs can also be found in [this folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).
+If you download PDFs from one of these sources, locate them in the folder `data/PDFs`

 ##### 2014 Training PDFs

 [Alex Byrnes github](https://github.com/alexbyrnes/FCC-Political-Ads) directs users back to the [FCC website](https://publicfiles.fcc.gov/) to get his data.
 He does not host it separately.
+The PDFs are also available in [this google drive folder](https://drive.google.com/drive/folders/1aTuir0Y6WdD0P3SRUazo_82u7o8SnVf2).
+If you download PDFs from one of these sources, locate them in the folder `data/PDFs`

 ##### 2020 Training PDFs

 The one thousand 2020 PDFs we hand labeled are available on Overview Docs as [this dataset](https://www.overviewdocs.com/documentsets/22186)

+These PDFs can also be acquired from the FCC database by running `make data/pdfs`.
+This command will locate all the PDFs associated with 2020 training data in the folder `data/PDFs`

+#### Converting Raw PDFs to .parquet files

+If you have a set of PDF files located in `data/PDFs` and would like to tokenize those PDFs then you can run a line in the make file which is typically commented out.
+Uncomment ` make data/tokenized: data/pdfs` and the associated lines below and comment out the other make command called data/tokenized.
+This command will create the folder data/tokenized containing the .parquet files of tokens and geometry corresponding to each of the PDFs in `data/PDFs`.

 ### Combining and Peparing the Data